awandahl/choosing_journal/index.md

 *I have choosen to submit to the journal International Journal of Fracture because it is perfect for my topic, they accept the kind of article I have written, the metrics of the journal seems to be fairly good, the journal is covered by the major databases in my field, there is an Open Access option and the APC will be covered by the library, the turn-around-time and acceptance rate seems fairly decent and my supervisor is also happy about my decison.
 By checking all aspects of this journal I also know that it isn't among the shady journals that sometimes are called predatory*

-1. Find a candidate based on topic/subject, article type and study type:
+##1.
+Find a candidate based on topic/subject, article type and study type:##

-(as well as other aspects like geographical ....... preferences)
+The aim is to enter an abstract, and possibly a title and some keywords into a database and get examples of journals that has published in similar topics before.

-General search:
+Search in general databases:

-Dimensions.ai  (Click in the search field and choose "Abstract Search".
-Paste in your abstract and PRESS CARRIAGE RETURN - NON OBVIOUS.
+[Dimensions.ai](https://www.dimensions.ai/) (First click on the "Access for free" button.
+Then click in the search field and choose "Abstract Search".
+Paste in your abstract and PRESS CARRIAGE RETURN - THIS IS NON-OBVIOUS.
 You can filter your results in the left hand menu.
 The journals will be visible in the right menu under the header "SOURCE TITLES".

-EdanzJournal Selector  (Choose "Abstract/Keyword" in the left drop-down menu and paste your abstract in the search field)
+[EdanzJournal Selector](https://en-author-services.edanzgroup.com/journal-selector)  (Choose "Abstract/Keyword" in the left drop-down menu and paste your abstract in the search field)

-JANE (Biomedicine, paste in your abstract and search)
+[JANE](http://jane.biosemantics.org/) (Biomedicine, paste in your abstract and search)

-Web of Science Master Journals List  (More info when logged in)
+[Web of Science Master Journals List](https://mjl.clarivate.com/home)  (More info when logged in)

 Publisher specific: